Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Geometric Considerations in Disk Gravity

+To provide an intuitive geometric illustration of this effect, we consider a simplified disk model with uniform surface density and total radius $R_{\mathrm{total}}$.

+This construction is not intended as a quantitative description of disk gravity, but rather as a simple geometric illustration of how material exterior to the observation radius may contribute to the net gravitational field in disk systems.

-To illustrate this effect, consider a galactic disk of total radius $R_{\mathrm{total}}$ with uniform surface density.
-In the traditional approach, the gravitational field at a radius $R_{\mathrm{obs}}$ is computed by considering only the mass enclosed within that radius, corresponding to a circular region centered on the galactic nucleus:
+In the enclosed-mass approximation, the gravitational field at a radius $R_{\mathrm{obs}}$ is estimated using only the mass within that radius, corresponding to a circular region centered on the galactic nucleus:

-All mass located at larger radii is neglected under the assumption that its contribution cancels.

-In contrast, in a disk geometry, such cancellation does not occur globally.
-However, for the special case of constant surface density, one can construct a geometrically symmetric region centered on the observer whose contributions tend to cancel locally, providing an intuitive estimate of the portion of the disk that contributes most strongly to the net field.
-This region extends from the observer toward the nearest edge of the disk.
+In a disk geometry, however, the contribution from material exterior to $R_{\mathrm{obs}}$ does not generally cancel.
+For the special case of uniform surface density, one may construct a geometrically symmetric region centered on the observer whose contributions tend to cancel locally, providing a simple intuitive picture of how different parts of the disk contribute to the net gravitational field.

-The remaining region can then be interpreted as the portion of the disk that contributes most directly to the net inward gravitational field in this simplified construction, forming a crescent-shaped (lune-like) region located opposite to the observer.
-This geometric difference is illustrated in Figure~\ref{fig:areas_comparison}.
+The remaining region, which contributes most effectively to the net inward acceleration in this simplified construction, forms a crescent-shaped (lune-like) region located opposite the observer.
+This geometric configuration is illustrated in Figure~\ref{fig:areas_comparison}.

-To illustrate this geometric effect, we compare the effective regions involved in both approaches using a simple area-based construction.
-The excluded region in the disk-centered geometry is a circle centered on the observer with radius

-Thus, the effective contributing area is given by the total disk area minus the excluded region: